“Lo! Cintra’s glorious Eden intervenes

 So take a page from your favorite fairy tale and scale the castle walls—we’re living happily ever after in Sintra (for the next two days, that is).

 For many of its visitors, Sintra is experienced in the span of a single day, with hurried trips to the major palaces squeezed between morning and afternoon trains.
 But what day trippers overlook are the joys of the after-hours, when the summer crowds subside and the breezy rooms of Casa da Pendôa provide a tranquil evening escape.
 Do your best to reserve Room S2, a light-filled studio apartment with mountain and valley views, an intimate terrace, and a dreamy position up among the treetops (Rua da Pendôa 17).

 The royal presence in Sintra dates back to Moorish times, but it was King João I who built most of the National Palace of Sintra in the 14th and 15th centuries.
 The oldest surviving royal palace in Portugal is a unique blend of Moorish and Manueline styles, with magnificent azulejo designs and a pair of cone-shaped chimneys that define the town silhouette.
-Take a tour of the palace and grab a tortilha sandwich at A Padaria across the plaza (Praça da República 3)—you’ll find a seat in the shade and a terrace with a view outside São Martinho Church down the road.
+Take a tour of the palace and grab a tortilha sandwich at A Padaria across the plaza (Praça da República 3)—you’ll find a seat in the shade and a terrace with a view outside São Martinho Church.

 There Is A Castle On A Cloud